bpmn-io/form-js/packages/form-js-viewer/README.md

 # form-js-viewer - Form viewer powered by bpmn.io

 This library exports a form viewer for viewing and submitting forms.
-Use [@bpmn-io/form-js-editor] to create and edit forms.
+Use [our editor](../form-js-editor) to create and edit forms.

 ## Installation